-If you’re still unsure about something, or there’s a topic we have not covered, don’t suffer in silence, book a free legal surgery consultation, we will be happy to help.
+If you want other topics covered, don’t suffer in silence, book a free legal surgery consultation – we are happy to help.

 So, what are Additional Enquiries?
 They are questions asked by the buyer solicitors where the seller is selling a property where the buyer solicitors has noticed missing documentation (building regulation completion certificate or planning permission, FENSA, electrical certificates etc; or defective title deeds, such as missing access.
 If the title is perfect then there should be no need for the buyer solicitors to raise additional enquiries.
 E.g.: Missing planning/BR consents, missing access, defective deed.
 Aaagh!!!!

 These can go on … and on … and on … and on (for weeks, if not months if these are not tackled).
 Quick fixes can include, the seller responding faster, or the buyer solicitors asking less questions or taking a view.

 The UK, especially London and surrounding areas, has become the capital of the money laundering world.
 All buyers and sellers who buy and sell in the UK must pass the UK Anti Money Laundering Regulations.
 Risk of breach can include imprisonment as it is a criminal office not only for the buyer, but also for the estate agent and solicitor.
 For both buyer and seller they must pass ID.
 The buyer in addition has to pass money laundering requirements of showing the source of funds is not subject to criminal activity.
 This has to be proved to the solicitor in order for the solicitor to progress the purchase.
 Ensure both buyer and seller collate all documentation in advance of instructing their solicitor.